AndrewLuyt/week4-project/harmful_weather.md

 ## [31] "astronomical high tide" "moderate snowfall"
 ```

-Now we'll fix these incorrect designations by reassigning them to the
+Now we'll fix these incorrect labels by reassigning the observation to the
-correct value.
+correct `evtype`.

 ```r